Xanthoria aureola: Ecology

 The algal symbiont in X. aureola is Trebouxia.
 Trebouxia fixes ^{14}C mainly into ribitol during photosynthesis; approximately 80% is ribitol, 5% is sucrose, 4% is organic acids, and 9% is baseline CH.
 Therefore, ribitol is the main way in which carbohydrates are transferred among symbionts in the thallus.
 The flow of carbon from Trebouxia to the fungus is efficient, with a steady rate of 15 minutes.
 Little carbon (~2%) is stored as insoluble compounds in the thallus.
-The mean chlorophyll content per algal cell is 3.0-4.8 x 10^{−6} mg.
+The mean chlorophyll content per algal cell is 3.0-4.8 × 10^{−6} mg.

 Environmental disturbance plays an important role in efficiency and productivity.
 Lichen species are often used to monitor pollution since they are sensitive to SO_{2}, heavy metals, salt, and high levels of UV.
 Environmental stress (i.e., increased UV light) enhances the creation of reactive oxygen species (ROS), including superoxide and hydrogen peroxide.
 The formation of ROS was higher in all treatments with greater UV, although Xanthoria species showed the greatest resilience under harsh light conditions.
 Additionally, pre-treatment with salicylic acid coupled with high-energy radiation resulted in fewer amino acids, notably Glu, Tyr, and Pro.
 Amino acids are essential in the formation of proteins and basic biochemical functions.
 Another experiment underscored the sensitivity of X. aureola to high concentrations of heavy metals and salt.
 Membrane integrity was measured via conductivity and potential photosystem II (PSII) efficiency (Fv/Fm), with the former being a more accurate measure.
 High UV, salt, and heavy metal concentrations increased membrane dissolution and electrolyte leakage.
 X. aureola was more resistant to salt than other lichenized species Lobaria pulmonaria and Parmelia sulcata.
 Copper and zinc had no effect on Fv/Fm of X. aureola.
 It is likely that zinc and iodine in seawater protect Trebouxia and increase resistance to high salt and UV.
 Increasing environmental stress may exacerbate ROS formation and electrolyte leakage.